ReesyJordan1/School_District_Analysis/README.md

 ### Results:

-##### There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).
+##### The change in th data did not change anything for the other district schools.
 ##### The average math score for each grade level from each school.
 ![alt text](Averagemath.PNG)

-The average reading score for each grade level from each school
+#The average reading score for each grade level from each school
 ![alt text](averagereading.PNG)

 ##### The top 5 and bottom 5 performing schools, based on the overall passing rate.